Best green paints – 9 gorgeous shades as chosen by top designers

 There are several ways to determine which green paint is for you.
 A rule of thumb is that deeper tones should be reserved for places that receive natural light.
 This way, the interior won't feel too closed in.
 Lighter tones, on the other hand, work in almost all areas with varied types of lighting.
 Also, tones can be chosen based on the mood you want to create.
 If you’re seeking a cozier feel, choose green on a darker end.
 For a more serene vibe, a lighter green may be better.

 Once you have a few choices of greens you'd like to experiment with, consider painting swatches of those on the walls.
 Keep that color on your wall for a few days, just to see how you live with it.
 You also want to keep in mind whether your paint color has cool or warm undertones – for this, a designer can be invaluable in helping you identify the subtleties.
 Look at the samples at various times of the day, to see how the hue changes with the different light settings.
-When a clear winner emerges, get ready to paint the walls.
+When a clear winner emerges, you can start to build out your palettes with other colors that go with green.

 1. FFT collection 012, Mylands – a bold turquoise green